Jackson-b11/STAT190_Project/README.md

 ## Repository Structure

-├── Cleaning/
+**Cleaning**
-│   └── Contains one python file that cleans the raw data by grouping by families ├── Model_Creation/
+Contains one python file that cleans the raw data by grouping by families **Model_Creation**
-│   ├── Contains multiple files in python and R that implement preditive models that aim to predict a dependent family
+Contains multiple files in python and R that implement preditive models that aim to predict a dependent family
-└── Visualizations/
+**Visualizations**
-    ├── Contains multiple files in pythona nd R that create visualization using both the cleaned data and raw data
+Contains multiple files in pythona nd R that create visualization using both the cleaned data and raw data